 Beforeplay.org is the hub for a Colorado statewide effort to reduce unintended pregnancy and help “normalize” conversation around sexual health and well being.
 Women themselves report that about 50% of Colorado pregnancies are unplanned, and the rate is even higher among young adults in their twenties.
-Poor knowledge about effective contraception or how to use it, lack health insurance through jobs or personally, and ambivalence toward starting a family—If it happens, it happens—all contribute to this situation.
+Poor knowledge about effective contraception or how to use it, lack of health insurance and ambivalence toward starting a family—If it happens, it happens—all contribute to this situation.
 And with 1 in 4 people having an STD, Colorado can do more to raise awareness about, prevent and treat these infections.

 Beforeplay.org is part of the public/private partnership between the Colorado Department of Public Health and Environment (CDPHE) and the Colorado Initiative to Reduce Unintended Pregnancy (CI).
 Launched in 2008, the CI is an informal coalition of entities providing low-cost family planning services, educational efforts and advocacy.